dw-innovation/kid2-spot-frontend/src/content/tutorials/6-Collaboration.md

 **Feedback**

 Always remember, every investigation is worthwhile when it comes to strengthening your skills (quote by Bellingcat).
 We value your feedback and want to hear from you.

+And of course you can spread your work by sharing your session or create screenshots with © SPOT/OpenStreetMap.